fbpx

 Frequently Asked Questions

-The minimum investment required for Portugal’s Golden Visa must come from outside of Portugal and be invested into the country.
+The minimum investment required for Portugal’s Golden Visa must come from outside of Portugal and be invested in the country.
 As such, this amount cannot be taken out as a loan from a Portuguese financial institution.
 However, it is possible to take a loan for this amount from a non-Portuguese financial institution and bring it into Portugal.